 The rich opportunities available from working in staff teams within our alliance offers you, our graduates, the high quality opportunities for the foundations of your teaching career.

-We work in partnership with The University of Warwick, the University of Derby and Harrington Nursery School to innovate new ways of inspiring the next generation of teachers.
-You will be immersed in outstanding practice with the benefits of the lecturers coming to you.
-Alfreton Nursery and Harrington Nursery School hold joint training so students have the opportunity to study alongside their peers during group sessions based at Harrington Nursery School, Derby and at Alfreton Nursery School.
+We work in partnership with The University of Derby and David Nieper Academy to innovate new ways of inspiring the next generation of teachers.
+Students have the opportunity to train and study alongside their peers during group sessions based at Derby University, David Nieper Academy and at Alfreton Nursery School.

 We will inspire you to teach and look forward to hearing more about you.